-“In ’66 I found myself in America.
-I stayed there for six years, the years of the dictatorship, for purely tax reasons – it was revealed that I owed three and a half million to the state.
-After I repaid my debt, I returned around ’72 and founded a café called Polytropon, until the restoration of democracy in ’74, when I closed it because it was the era of stadiums (concerts) and the decompression of people.
+“In ’66 I found myself in America,” he said.
+I stayed there for six years, the years of the dictatorship, for purely tax reasons—it was revealed that I owed three and a half million to the state.
+After I repaid my debt, I returned around ’72 and founded a café called Polytropon, until the restoration of democracy in ’74, when I closed it because it was the era of stadiums (concerts) and the decompression of people.”

-“From ’75 and on the famous clerical era begins, which made me well known to a large and uninformed audience, Greek of course, as a sworn enemy of Greek music, Greek musicians and Greek culture.
+According to Hatzidakis, from 1975 and on, the famous clerical era begins, which made him well known to a large and uninformed audience, Greek of course, as a sworn enemy of Greek music, Greek musicians, and Greek culture.

-“During this time, and after an unsuccessful heart attack, I tried again, unsuccessfully, to realize the same coffee shop ideas when in (public broadcaster) ERT and when in the Ministry of Culture, meaning to impose my views through democratic processes.
+“During this time,” he said “and after an unsuccessful heart attack, I tried again, unsuccessfully, to realize the same coffee shop ideas when in (public broadcaster) ERT and when in the Ministry of Culture, meaning to impose my views through democratic processes.
 However, both these organizations, which have been corroded and corrupt from birth, managed to resist me successfully and, as they say, to defeat me.
-Nevertheless, at this time, the Third (public radio station) was born and imposed itself on the country.
+Nevertheless, at this time, the Third (public radio station) was born and imposed itself on the country.”

-“So I managed to complete my personality that has been traumatized since my childhood, ending up selling ‘lottery tickets in heaven’, and generating the respect from the younger generations as I remained a genuine Greek and a Great Erotic.”
+Hence, he managed to complete his “personality that has been traumatized since [his] childhood, ending up selling ‘lottery tickets in heaven’, and generating the respect from the younger generations that [he] remained a genuine Greek and a Great Erotic.”

 Famous quotes by Manos Hatzidakis